in

 Let your brisket rest for at least an hour, preferably two hours, before slicing to help it retain more of its juices.

-You can leave it right in the aluminum foil or wrapped in butcher paper to help keep it moist while it rests.
+You can leave it wrapped in the butcher paper or aluminum foil to help keep it moist while it rests.

 You have several options for where to keep it while it’s resting:

-How to HOLD a Smoked Beef Brisket in an Oven
+How to HOLD a Brisket in an Oven

 Set your oven to 170°F, usually the lowest setting on the temperature dial.